ArturSlimac/rest-api-koa/README.md

 - /api/boxes/`:id` : returns one box with the given `id`
 - /api/me/cart : returns all products that user has in their cart and info about the cart

-- /api/me/orders/ : returns ALL orders of the entire company, not just purchaser's own purchases
+- /api/me/orders/?take={`take`}&skip={`skip`} : returns ALL orders of the entire company, not just purchaser's own purchases
+  - Query Parameters
+    - `take` (optional, default=20): This specifies how many objects should be returned in the list
+    - `skip` (optional): This specifies how many of the returned objects in the list should be skipped
 - /api/me/orders/`:id` : returns one order with the `id`

 - /api/me/profile : shows an overview of all company data as well as all data of all purchasers associated with that company